digshake/CSJavaWUSTL/_sources/Module3-Arrays/topic-7-1-array-basics.rst

 ..  **Coding Exercise**

-Try out the following code which has an int array of highScores and names.
+Try out the ``Array3`` program which has an int array of highScores and names.
 Can you print out 3rd score in the array (remember that the first score is at index 0)?
 Can you change last score to 97 using an assignment statement in the code?
 Can you change the array so that it has 6 elements and add another score and print it out?
 What happens if you try to access an element that is not there, for example at index 7?

-.. activecode:: code7_1_3
-   :language: java

-   public class Test1
-   {
-      public static void main(String[] args)
-      {
-        // declare and create arrays
-        int[ ] highScores = new int[5];
-        // Print initial highScore
-        System.out.println(scores[0]);
-        // put values in highScore using an indexed variable highScores[0] = 99;
-        highScores[1] = 98;
-        highScores[2] = 98;
-        highScores[3] = 88;
-        highScores[4] = 68;

-        // Print first highScore at index 0 System.out.println( highScores[0] );

-      }
-   }

 If you want to keep track of the top 5 highest scores in a game and the names of the people with those scores, you could use two **parallel arrays**.
 One array could keep track of the scores and the other the names.
 You have to make sure you keep them in the same order so that the same index can be used to get correponding names and scores.

 |CodingEx| **Coding Exercise**

-.. activecode:: code7_1_4
-   :language: java
-   :autograde: unittest

-   Try out the following code which has two parallel arrays, highScores and names.
+   Try out the ``Array4`` program which has two parallel arrays, highScores and names.
 Can you print out Mateo's score?
 Can you change Sofia's score to 97 using an assignment statement in the code?
 Can you change the arrays so that they have 6 elements and add your name and score and print them out?
    ~~~~
    public class Test1
    {